-After walked around Nuremberg old town and Nuremberg Castle.
-We stopped by Hexenhäusle for dinner before we returned to the hotel.
+After a walk around Nuremberg old town and Nuremberg Castle, we stopped by Hexenhäusle for dinner before we returned to the hotel.

 The restaurant is at the end of wood bridge at Vestnertor exit of Nuremberg Castle.

 The restaurant has 2 seating areas: outdoor garden and indoor witch’s room (Hexenstube).

 I learnt from the restaurant’s german website (through Google Translate) that its building used to be castle gatekeeper’s house.
 It was built in 16th – 17th century.
 In 1960s the children were mistaken the old lady living here as witch.
 So it’s called the witch’s room.

 Inside witch’s room is looked old and dark.
 Giving the genuine witch room vibe.

 However there is the glass windows near counter where you can see the castle and its moat clearly.

 Before eating, it’s time for beverage.
 I ordered a blackcurrant spritzer which is carbonated mineral water mixing with blackcurrant juice.
 The taste is no strong as a soft drink.

 Our dinner started with brezel and butter.
 German brezel is soft with crisp surface which is different from pretzel chain I know.
 However I think it’s quite hard to chew.

 Main dishes began with a turkey and vegetable spaetzle.
 It is the pasta made from floor and egg.
 The taste wasn’t that exciting but it wasn’t salty like German dishes I had before.